Lee-abcde/GAMES-105Homework/README.md

 # GAMES-105Homework
-It's an unofficial implementation of Game105 homework.
+It's an unofficial implementation of Game105 homework. （finished by *Lee-abcde*)